Skip to main content

 What Each Formula Actually Does

 Shoelace (coordinates): Multiplies each point’s x by the next point’s y, sums those products, does the reverse, and halves the difference.
-It’s the standard polygon-area method every GIS package uses under the hood.
+That’s the shoelace formula, half the absolute value of the summed cross-products of consecutive vertex coordinates, and it’s the standard polygon-area method every GIS package runs under the hood.
 Works perfectly on flat (planar) coordinates; for lat/lon over large distances, the tool projects to a local plane first so curvature doesn’t creep in.

 Heron’s (triangle, three sides): Computes the semi-perimeter s = (a+b+c)/2, then area = √[s(s−a)(s−b)(s−c)].
 No angles needed, just three tape-measure lengths.
 If any side is longer than the sum of the other two, the triangle is impossible and the formula returns an error—a handy field check for bad measurements.